web3/web3.js/README.md

 ## Migration Guide

 -   [Migration Guide from Web3.js 1.x to 4.x](https://docs.web3js.org/docs/guides/web3_migration_guide)
     Breaking changes are listed in migration guide and its first step for migrating from Web3.js 1.x to 4.x.
-If there is any question or discussion feel free to ask in discord, and in case of any bug or new feature request [open issue](https://github.com/web3/web3.js/issues/new) or create a pull request for [contributions](https://github.com/web3/web3.js/blob/4.x/CONTRIBUTIONS.md).
+If there is any question or discussion feel free to ask in [Discord](https://discord.gg/yjyvFRP), and in case of any bug or new feature request [open issue](https://github.com/web3/web3.js/issues/new) or create a pull request for [contributions](https://github.com/web3/web3.js/blob/4.x/CONTRIBUTIONS.md).

 ## Useful links